-It turned out to be a gorgeous ride.
-Misty mountains, lush greenery mixed with bursts of purple, and tons of tons of waterfalls intersecting our path.
+It turned out to be a gorgeous ride with misty mountains, lush greenery mixed with bursts of purple, and tons of waterfalls intersecting our path.

 We toasted our survival with fellow bikers then parted ways as they returned to the city and we stayed on in the Yungas.
 Perched on an Andean foothill, the town of Coroico has lush vistas in every direction and their charming town center is bustling with little kids playing soccer, grandpas chatting in the square, and ladies selling their fruits and vegetables.

 Our little-old-lady-run hostel, the Bicentennial, had million-dollar views for eight bucks.
 We actually had one of our only rainy days in South America here but we were totally content just relaxing to the sights and sounds out our window.